 - I keep my hitch in a plastic tub with handles, so it is easy to store and move around

 - Whenever lifting, I keep my back straight, my torso aligned with my feet, and use my knees to raise and lower myself

 - I wipe any grease off the hitch where I will be grabbing it, so it does not slip

 - I have a tennis ball split down the middle, which I place over the hitch ball to keep the grease from getting on my clothes, hands or arms

 - My shoes have decent toe protection, just in case I should lose my grip

 I take my hitch out of the truck in its tub and place it close to the hitch receiver.
 I close the truck gate.
-Then, I then squat down, get a good grip on the hitch, and lift it into position, sliding it gently into the hitch receiver.
+I then squat down, get a good grip on the hitch, lift it into position, and slide it gently into the hitch receiver.